5 Reasons to Get Acupuncture

 Patients who experience hot flashes related to menopause have had fewer of these episodes for up to three months after acupuncture treatment.
 The hot flashes were also less intense afterward.

-If you’d like to find out more about acupuncture and how it can help with your health-related issues, make an appointment today for an evaluation with Park Avenue Medical Professionals.
+If you’d like to find out more about acupuncture and how it can help with your health-related issues, contact us today for an evaluation with Park Avenue Medical Professionals.
 We provide integrated medical and health care, and our expert specialists will work together to help you get ultimate relief from your symptoms.
+Fill out the form on this page to request an appointment or call 212.427.2000 to learn more.